machinomy/contracts/README.md

 ```

 ## Workflow
-Use [testrpc](https://github.com/ethereumjs/testrpc) for fast development.
+Use [ganache-cli](https://github.com/trufflesuite/ganache-cli) for fast development.
 Start testrpc by command:
 ```
-$ testrpc
+$ ganache-cli
 ```

 Then deploy contracts to the tesrpc network: